 Looking at things from a different aspect however, there are a few fleeting moments during a wedding that you can't recreate.
 The first kiss during the wedding ceremony is one such occasion.
 All it takes is for the vicar or registrar to take one step too far to the left in the second that the kiss is happening for the opportunity to be missed.
 Even if you were able to get all of your guests back into the ceremony room, the feeling and emotion of that moment (and that kiss) will never be the same again.
 If I'm at the front of the ceremony, my associate will be at the back, covering moments such as this from a completely fresh angle.
 Have a look at the two images below - The top one is my image, and the second is from my associate.

 It sounds pretty obvious, but having two photographers will generally give you more images.
 A second photographer won't yield twice as many photos, as some of the images will be of the same subject at the same time, but you can expect around 200 more images (and some times a lot more) when having a second photographer at your wedding.
 Have a look at the wedding album page below from a Deer Park Hall wedding - the image on the right is mine, and the image bottom left is that of an associate photographer.

 Getting a different view

-I've worked with my associate photographers, Aaron and Richard, for years.
+I've worked with my associate photographers for years.
 We take our inspiration from each other, and our style's wear off on each other too.
 A lot of our photos even look the same, in the technique and the editing (as you'll read below) at least.
 But, having a second photographer means having a fresh pair of eyes, and a new perspective.